 Satisfactory Academic Progress (SAP) holds students accountable for meeting the minimum academic standards in an eligible program of study per federal and state financial aid regulations.
-SAP is reviewed by the Director of Financial Aid before financial aid is awarded and is reviewed at the end of every term that aid is received.
+The Director of Financial Aid reviews SAP before financial aid is awarded and is reviewed at the end of every term that aid is received.